 |NURS 243||Nursing Concepts V||4|

 |NURS 244||Ethics and Policy in Healthcare||2|

 |NURS 245||Nursing Concepts VI||4|

 |NURS 248||Nursing Concepts VII||3|

 |NURS 250||Nursing Concepts VIII||4|

 |NURS 254||Nursing Concepts IX||4|

-This course offers the introduction to the transition process of the Licensecf Practical Nurse to the Registered Nurse Student.
+This is a self-paced course that offers the introduction to the transition process of the Licensed Practical Nurse to the Registered Nurse student.
 Students will be provided an opportunity to remediate on skills and knowledge learned in Practical Nurse training.
 Students will be introduced to the scope of practice decision tree.
-Students will work at their own pace.
 Students will be required to demonstrate competency in identified practical nurse skills and knowledge before continuing into the RN program.

 Utilizes a concept based approach and focuses on the emotional, mental and social well-being of the client, throughout the life span within a diverse population.